Usage¶

 If you want to generate all your logs asynchronously, you just have to

-object.
+change the instance of the logger object.
 To do that, all we need to

 change those lines from: